ohhhyeahhh/SiamCAR/README.md

 ## 6. Cite
 If you use SiamCAR in your work please cite our paper:
 > @InProceedings{Guo_2020_CVPR,
    author = {Guo, Dongyan and Wang, Jun and Cui, Ying and Wang, Zhenhua and Chen, Shengyong},
    title = {SiamCAR: Siamese Fully Convolutional Classification and Regression for Visual Tracking},
-booktitle = {The IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
+   booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)},
    month = {June},
    year = {2020}
 }